akobr/strong-beaver/README.md

 ## Work in progress

 - [x] Make the framework more .net standard friendly
-- [ ] Split framework to multiple libraries
+- [x] Split framework to multiple libraries
 - [x] Remove service locator as a anti-pattern from framework core
+- [x] Decouple MvvmLight dependency

 ## Introduction